thebkbuffalo/url_shortener/README.md

 # Welcome to Evan's wonderful URL shortener API!

 URL shortener does exactly what is says.
-It will take in a URL of your deisgnation, of any length (but probably something fairly long, I'd imagine, or else why would you use a shortener?), and either creates a custom short url, or applies a short url that you your specify.
+It will take in a URL of your deisgnation, of any length (but probably something fairly long, I'd imagine, or else why would you use a shortener?), and either creates a custom short url, or applies a short url that you specify.

 ### This application uses:
 RVM for ruby version management and uses ruby version 2.7.2